 In goal it is impossible to look past Vincent Enyeama, who came close to breaking the French record of minutes without conceding a goal in Le Championnat.
 The Nigeria international went past the 11-hour mark before eventually succumbing to a deflected shot and has been in inspirational form for his side.

-But it has not just been the Lille goalkeeper who has excelled: Simon Kjaer joined the club in the summer and has been reborn, playing a vital role in a defense that has kept an impressive 14 clean sheets – more than anyone else in Europe.
-Thiago Silva, meanwhile, may have been restricted to 13 league appearances, yet he remains the classiest player in the center back position in the world.
-On the right, Serge Aurier's performances for Toulouse have earned glances from Arsenal, while on the left Henri Bedimo has enjoyed an all-action start to the campaign for Olympique Lyonnais, for which he has been the outstanding player.
+But it has not just been the Lille goalkeeper who has excelled: Simon Kjaer joined the club in the summer and has been reborn, playing a vital role in a defence that has kept an impressive 14 clean sheets – more than anyone else in Europe.
+Thiago Silva, meanwhile, may have been restricted to 13 league appearances, yet he remains the classiest player in the centre-back position in the world.
+On the right, Serge Aurier's performances for Toulouse have earned glances from Arsenal, while on the left Henri Bedimo has enjoyed an all-action start to the campaign for Olympique Lyonnais, for whom he has been the outstanding player.